- Aim/Focus

 -

-Does the scheme owner maintain a list of all accredited/approved CABs?
+Does the scheme owner maintain a current and publicly available list of all accredit-ed/approved/suspended assurance providers?

 Possible answers